the-full-stack/fsdl-text-recognizer-2021-labs/lab7/readme.md

    - val_loss: 0.2252
    - num_epochs: 589

+We can do even better than this with some tweaking!
+5% CER is possible.

 ## IAMParagraphs

+Because of our new `PositionalEncodingImage` method, which encodes input to the transformer on both x and y axes, we can apply the exact same `ResnetTransformer` model to images of paragraphs and not just single lines.

+First, let's look at what these images look like: `notebooks/04-look-at-iam-paragraphs.ipynb`.

+Because there isn't that much data that IAM gives us, we compose our own images of synthetic paragraphs out of IAM lines, using the `IAMSyntheticParagraphs` dataset.
+You can see those in the same notebook.

+At training time, we want to use both the synthetic paragraphs and real paragraphs, and test only on real paragraphs, using the `IAMOriginalAndSyntheticParagraphs` dataset.

+Take a look at how that's done in `text_recognizer/datasets/iam_original_and_synthetic_paragraphs.py`.

 Training command:

 ```sh
 python training/run_experiment.py --wandb --gpus=-1 --data_class=IAMOriginalAndSyntheticParagraphs --model_class=ResnetTransformer --loss=transformer --batch_size=16 --check_val_every_n_epoch=10 --terminate_on_nan=1 --num_workers=24 --accelerator=ddp --lr=0.0001 --accumulate_grad_batches=4
 ```

+Note that we used 8 2080Ti's to train this model -- it might take quite a while without that!

 Best run: